astronomer/airflow-guides/guides_in_progress/airflow-dbt.md

 ## Overview

-This guide is a summary of our blog posts with Updater where you’ll learn how to use dbt in Airflow.
-Check parts [1](https://www.astronomer.io/blog/airflow-dbt-1), [2](https://www.astronomer.io/blog/airflow-dbt-2), and [3](https://www.astronomer.io/blog/airflow-dbt-3) of those posts for more details and discussions.
+> This guide summarizes some of the key practices and findings from our blog series with Updater about using dbt in Airflow.
+For more information, check out [Part 1](https://www.astronomer.io/blog/airflow-dbt-1), [Part 2](https://www.astronomer.io/blog/airflow-dbt-2), and [Part 3](https://www.astronomer.io/blog/airflow-dbt-3) of the series.

-A tool that often comes up in conversation is [dbt](https://getdbt.com/), an open-source library for analytics engineering that helps users build interdependent SQL models for in-warehouse data transformation.
-The portion of the modern data engineering workflow that dbt addresses is significant; as ephemeral compute becomes more readily available in the data warehouse itself thanks to tools like [Snowflake](https://snowflake.com/), data engineers have embraced an ETL—>ELT paradigm shift that encourages loading raw data directly into the warehouse and doing transformations on top of the aforementioned ephemeral compute. dbt helps users write, organize, and run these in-warehouse transformations.
+[dbt](https://getdbt.com/) is an open-source library for analytics engineering that helps users build interdependent SQL models for in-warehouse data transformation.
+As ephemeral compute becomes more readily available in data warehouses thanks to tools like [Snowflake](https://snowflake.com/), dbt has become a key component of the modern data engineering workflow.
+Now, data engineers can use dbt to write, organize, and run in-warehouse transformations of raw data.

-Given the complementary strengths of both tools, it's common to see teams use Airflow to orchestrate and execute dbt models within the context of a broader ELT pipeline that runs on Airflow and exists as a DAG.
-Running dbt with Airflow ensures a reliable, scalable environment for models and the ability to trigger those models only after every prerequisite task is met.
-Airflow also allows for fine-grained control over dbt tasks, so teams can have observability over every step in their dbt models.
+Teams can use Airflow to orchestrate and execute dbt models as DAGs.
+Running dbt with Airflow ensures a reliable, scalable environment for models, as well as the ability to trigger models only after every prerequisite task is met.
+Airflow also gives you fine-grained control over dbt tasks such that teams have observability over every step in their dbt models.

-The following two use cases show how to use the dbt with Airflow via the `BashOperator`, first at the project level then at the model level.
-Two bonus sections show how to extend the second use case to automate changes to the dbt model.
+In this guide, we'll walk through two common use cases for orchestrating dbt with Airflow via the `BashOperator`: one at the [project](https://docs.getdbt.com/docs/building-a-dbt-project/projects) level, and another at the [model](https://docs.getdbt.com/docs/building-a-dbt-project/building-models) level.
+We'll also walk through how to extend the model-level use case by automating changes to a dbt model.

-## Setup

-See the [demo repo](https://github.com/astronomer/airflow-dbt-demo) for complete set-up instructions.
-It includes a sample dbt project used in this guide and complete versions of each DAG.
+> Note: All of the code used in this guide can be found in [this GitHub repo](https://github.com/astronomer/airflow-dbt-demo).

 ## Use Case 1: dbt + Airflow at the Project Level

-The Task is the smallest unit in Airflow that does work, and Tasks together form a DAG.
-Tasks typically come as Operators or Sensors.
-The former execute some bit of code or set command, while the latter wait for an operation to succeed or fail.
-Using dbt, we have a few options to choose from when it comes to Airflow DAG writing: a [community-contributed Airflow plugin](https://github.com/dwallace0723/dbt-cloud-plugin/) to farm out execution to dbt Cloud, pre-existing dbt Airflow operators in the [community-contributed airflow-dbt python package](https://pypi.org/project/airflow-dbt/), or running dbt commands directly through the [`BashOperator`](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/bash.html).
-This guide chooses to use the `BashOperator`, as it demystifies what the dbt operator does under the hood and allows very specific dbt commands to be run.
+When orchestrating dbt, we have a few options for our DAGs.
+We can use:

+- A [community-contributed dbt Airflow plugin](https://github.com/dwallace0723/dbt-cloud-plugin/) to farm out execution to dbt Cloud
+- Pre-existing dbt Airflow operators in the [community-contributed airflow-dbt python package](https://pypi.org/project/airflow-dbt/)
+- dbt commands directly through the [`BashOperator`](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/bash.html)

+For this example we'll use the `BashOperator` because it lets us run some specific dbt commands.

 In Airflow, a task that invokes the `BashOperator` simply executes a shell command.
-Because the primary dbt interface is the command line, the `BashOperator` proves to be a useful tool to interact with the library; the familiar `dbt run` or `dbt test` commands can be executed directly in Airflow the same way they would be executed in any other shell.
+Because the primary dbt interface is the command line, the `BashOperator` is one of the best tools managing dbt.
+You can execute `dbt run` or `dbt test` directly in Airflow as you would with any other shell.

 This use case assumes you have followed the steps in the demo repo to set up an environment with a dbt project.